Located in the middle of the west coast, Stone Town was named after the coral stone buildings, most of

 Money

 The local currency is the Tanzanian Shilling (TSh) and it can be used for all transactions and local purchases.
+Us Dollars are also

-Us Dollars are also widely accepted.
+widely accepted.
 Credit cards are OK at large hotels and restaurants.
-Cash Points (ATMs)
+Cash Points (ATMs) allow cash advances - but at a poor rate

-allow cash advances - but at a poor rate and with an additional charge.
-Travelers Cheques are accepted at
+and with an additional charge.
+Travelers Cheques are accepted at large hotels and restaurants and can be exchanged for local

-large hotels and restaurants and can be exchanged for local currency at Bureaux de Change - you'll need your
+currency at Bureaux de Change - you'll need your passport as ID.

 Crime